-By booking a ski course either by telephone, post or email you will be agreeing to these booking conditions.
+By booking a ski course either by telephone, post, email on online, you will be agreeing to these booking conditions.
 If you are booking on behalf of others you will also be taking on responsibility that the other members of your group have read and agree to these booking conditions.
 Please read them carefully and if there is anything you are unsure about please contact us immediately.
-All the booking conditions along with information on our website, brochures and any letters or emails that you have received form the basis for your contract with Snoworks Ltd.
+All the booking conditions along with information on our website, brochures, telephone conversations and any letters or emails that you have received form the basis for your contract with Snoworks Ltd.

 Snoworks uses the services of instructors and mountain guides to provide the service as advertised on the Snoworks website.
 They are qualified through their governing body in their country of residence or the country in which they provide their service.
 Their membership through their professional organisation includes insurance to provide the services they have been qualified to deliver.
 They are not employees of Snoworks.
 Therefore when under their care your contract is directly with them.
 Should you be involved in any dispute involving an instructor or mountain guide where the dispute involves insurance then this will be direct with the organisation that provides their insurance, not Snoworks.
 In these booking conditions all mention of instructors and mountain guides are those that are working on behalf of Snoworks and not Snoworks' employees.

-Prices may increase in line with inflation and exchange rates and these will be shown on the website in Dates & Prices.
+Prices may increase in line with inflation and exchange rates or for other reasons and these will be shown on the website in Dates & Prices.
 The ski course prices are guaranteed against any changes once you have booked.